Spend any time blogging and it won’t be too long before a prospective client might get in touch and ask if you offer ghostwriting services.

-For some, the idea of ghostwriting is no problem at all, it’s just another job.
-While for others, becoming a ghostwriter is only ok if they get a lot of input, guidance, and time with the person they are ghostwriting for so they can really write like them.
+For some, the idea of becoming a ghostwriter is no problem at all, it’s just another job.
+While for others, becoming a ghostwriter is only ok if they get a lot of input, guidance, and time with the person they are ghostwriting for so they can really capture their voice.

 Another negative is it can be harder to get your name out there if you don’t get to claim your writing as your own.